Ribosomal protein SA: Function

+Tissue distribution

+It has been observed that the level of RPSA transcript is higher in colon carcinoma tissue and lung cancer cell lines than their normal counterparts.
+Also, there is a correlation between the upregulation of this polypeptide in cancer cells and their invasive and metastatic phenotype.

 Interactions

 Several interactions of RPSA that had originally been discovered by methods of cellular biology, have subsequently been confirmed by using recombinant derivatives and in vitro experiments.
 The latter have shown that the folded N-domain and disordered C-domain of RPSA have both common and specific functions.